SolaceSamples/solace-samples-nodejs/docs/_tutorials/publish-subscribe.md

     *   Enabled message VPN
     *   Enabled client username

 One simple way to get access to a Solace message router is to start a Solace VMR load [as outlined here]({{ site.docs-vmr-setup }}){:target="_top"}.
-By default the Solace VMR will run with the “default” message VPN configured and ready for messaging.
+By default the Solace VMR will run with the `default` message VPN configured and ready for messaging.
 Going forward, this tutorial assumes that you are using the Solace VMR.
 If you are using a different Solace message router configuration, adapt the instructions to match your configuration.

 ## Goals

-The goal of this tutorial is to demonstrate the most basic messaging interaction using Solace.
+The goal of this tutorial is to demonstrate the most basic messaging interaction using a Solace message router.
 This tutorial will show you:

 1. How to build and send a message on a topic
 2. How to subscribe to a topic and receive a message